wojciech-kulik/xcodebuild.nvim/README.md

 sudo visudo -f /etc/sudoers
 ```

-Append this line, but first update the path and username:
+Append this line, but first update the path and the username:

 ```
 YOUR_USERNAME ALL = (ALL) NOPASSWD: /Users/YOUR_USERNAME/.local/share/nvim/lazy/xcodebuild.nvim/tools/remote_debugger
 ```

-The path above may differ on your computer, so make sure it's correct.

 #### Creating a local copy of `remote_debugger`

-If you don't want to set passwordless permission to the file that can be changed in the future.
-You can make a local copy of this script,
+If you don't want to configure the passwordless permission to the file that could be changed in the future, you can make a local copy of this script,
 set your local path in the config `commands.remote_debugger`, and update `/etc/sudoers` accordingly.

-**Please remember that you will need to update this file manually in the future.**
+**Please remember that you will have to update this file manually if it changes in the future.**

 ### 🐛 Application Logs

 If you installed [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui), you can easily track your app logs.
 The plugin automatically sends logs to the `console` window provided by [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).

 To see **SIMULATOR** logs you don't need to run the debugger.
-You can just show the `console` and run the app (remember that the app must be launched by xcodebuild.nvim).
+You can just show the `console` and run the app (remember that the app must be launched using xcodebuild.nvim).

 ```
 :lua require("dapui").toggle()